Tuncurry

 Tuncurry is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Notably, Australian Aboriginal representation is higher at 3.7% in Tuncurry than the regional average of 4.6%.
-Maltese and Welsh representations are equal to their respective regional averages, at 0.4% and 0.5% respectively.
+Maltese and Welsh representations remain similar to regional averages, at 0.4% and 0.5%, respectively.

 Frequently Asked Questions - Diversity